openai/universe/doc/remotes.rst

     ERROR: for flashgames-0  no resources available to schedule container

-then it means you've run out of compute resources on your cluster, and have to add more worker nodes.
+then it means you've run out of computing resources on your cluster, and have to add more worker nodes.
 You can do so by going to the AWS Cloudformation console: